 Concentration risk is the level of risk in a Company's portfolio arising from concentration to a single counterparty and sector.
 Concentration Risk applies to assets considered under equity, spread and property risk above and excludes assets covered by the Counterparty Default Risk under Credit Risk section.
 Risk concentrations with the parent company are noted due to the strategic relationship with BOC Group.
-More specifically, 83% concentration risk capital requirement (before diversification) arises from the term deposits held.

 Concentration risk assumes that the geographical or sector concentration of the assets held by the Company is not material.
+Decrease is noted for concentration risk to €495k (Dec 2023: €4,4m), mainly due to the reduction in term deposits held with BOC Group.